Ali90922/Databases-Chogolisa/Readme.md

 ### How to Populate the Database

+ - `Ensure you are in the Populate directory of the project (Databases-Chogolisa/Populate).

 1. **Ensure you have the necessary files:**
     - `create-table.sql`: Contains the SQL commands to create the necessary tables.
     - `ordered_inserts.sql`: Contains the sorted `INSERT` statements to populate the tables.